- Item 16928 - Great Fire of Portland from Eastern Cemetery, 1866

 - *Credit line must read: Collections of Maine Historical Society

-The painting, one of six by George Frederick Morse portraying the Great Fire of 1866, shows the Eastern Cemetery in the foreground.Show Details
+The painting, entitled "Looking from the Eastern Cemetery", was one of four by George Frederick Morse portraying the Great Fire of 1866.
+It shows the Eastern Cemetery in the foreground.Show Details

 The fire, which started on July 4, 1866, destroyed more than 1,500 buildings, including three firehouses.
 Four people were killed and more than 10,000 left homeless.